-This product makes an excellent way to find niches where you have a high potential to really boost your return on investment.
+This product makes an excellent way to find profitable niches where you have a high potential to really boost your return on investment.

 Keepa is another Amazon price tracker that sets itself apart with a detailed database that’s consistently updated.

-The extension works quite well, displaying price information with just a mouse hover over any Amazon product listing.
+The extension works quite well, displaying price information with just a mouse hovering over any Amazon product listing.
 It’s a time-saving feature we’re grateful for when digging through the seemingly never-ending world of FBA selling.